 What are Mid-handicappers?

 A mid-handicapper is usually a golfer who can shoot in the range from 7-over to 18-over.
-This means that sometimes they can should around 80 and other times 90.
-They aren’t a low handicapper because they aren’t shooting only a few strokes over and they aren’t a high-handicapper because they aren’t consistently shooting in the 90s or 100s.
+This means that occasionally they can shoot around 80 and other times 90.
+They aren’t a low handicapper because they aren’t shooting only a few strokes over par and they aren’t a high-handicapper because they aren’t consistently shooting in the 90s or 100s.

 Club Characteristics for Mid Handicappers